Bryncg/Financial-Data-Analysis/docs/project_ideas.md

 Possible future extensions from the original plan:
 - Add a momentum factor
 - Examine coefficient significance using t-statistics and p-values
+- Compare observed returns with factor-implied or residual returns

 ### Goal